dasoljlee/GAM305_Team1/README.md

 [Traceability Matrix and Test Plan](https://snhu-my.sharepoint.com/:x:/g/personal/dasol_lee_snhu_edu/EYCizijs3dpCvHu_sDb5WpYBGnzftPIuqiX1ZiatMDqumg?e=bBBFkN)

 Jessi: I remember Github having a tool where we can delegate tasks to each other or tasks that we are going to do.
 I'll look into it and I can show you all how to use it.
 We can also create an excel sheet (Traceability Matrix and Test plan) and write all the tasks we need to get done and assign each other or ourselves to it.
+[Josh] I can track my contributions and update the team on what I’ve worked on.

 </details>